graphicore/varla-varfo/explorations/calibrate/index.md

 differences between font-sizes in the hierarchy overall will be lesser in the design for the smaller flyer.
 It's not a linear scaling at all.

+#### Fixed Media

-**Fixed Media**, defined for the purpose of this article, is a superset of print media, it also includes other media when it has similar properties to print.
+… defined for the purpose of this article, is a superset of print media, it also includes other media when it has similar properties to print.
 Fixed media is not primarily interactive, meaning that it can't be zoomed, scrolled or clicked by the viewer, it may be paged or animated